+- B) Voting Membership

-- 1) Living History Project Chair - 2) Living History Project Vice Chair - 3) Living History Project Social Media Marketing Coordinator - 4) Living History Project Internal Student Coordinator - 5) Living History Project External Student Coordinator
+- 1) Living History Project Chair

+- 2) Living History Project Vice Chair

+- 3) Living History Project Social Media Marketing Coordinator

+- 4) Living History Project Internal Student Coordinator

+- 5) Living History Project External Student Coordinator

-C) Non-Voting (Ex-Officio Membership)
+- C) Non-Voting (Ex-Officio Membership)

-- 1) Two (2) Living History Project Senate Liaisons - 2) Living History Project Intern
+- 1) Two (2) Living History Project Senate Liaisons

+- 2) Living History Project Intern

-- 3) Researchers - 4) Living History Project Advisor
+- 3) (2) Researchers

+- 4) Living History Project Advisor

-D) Selection and Term of Office
+- D) Selection and Term of Office

 - 1) The Living History Project Chair, Living History Project Vice Chair, Living History Project Social Media Marketing Coordinator, Living History Project Internal Student Coordinator, and Living History Project External Student Coordinator shall be recommended by the A.S.
 Committee on Committees, then nominated by the A.S.
-President, and approved by Senate for a term of one (1) academic year. - 2) The Living History Project Intern, and all researchers shall be recommended by the Living History Project Chair, the nominated by the A.S.
-President, and approved by the Senate for a term of one (1) academic year. - 3) The Living History Project Chair may ask for specific Senate Liaisons, but the ultimate decision and appointment is at the discretion of the Internal Vice President, and up for approval by the Senate.
+President, and approved by Senate for a term of one (1) academic year.

+- 2) The Living History Project Intern, and all researchers shall be recommended by the Living History Project Chair, the nominated by the A.S.
+President, and approved by the Senate for a term of one (1) academic year.

+- 3) The Living History Project Chair may ask for specific Senate Liaisons, but the ultimate decision and appointment is at the discretion of the Internal Vice President, and up for approval by the Senate.
 The Senate Liaisons shall serve for a term of one (1) academic year.

-E) Duties and Powers of the Committee
+- E) Duties and Powers of the Committee

-- 1) Research historical activism on campus. - 2) Archive current activism on campus. - Write articles incorporating research for the Living History Project website and social media. - 4) Engage students with the Living History Project through social media.

-F) Duties of All Voting Members

-- 1) Review all funding requests submitted to the Board. - 2) Hold at least one (1) weekly office hour. - 3) Conduct at least one (1) research assignment per quarter.

-G) Duties of the Living History Project Chair

-- 1) Take notes at all Living History Project meetings. - 2) Meet with researchers to discuss their assignments and approve their topics. - 3) Approve social media campaigns. - 4) Manage the budget of the Project. - 5) Obtain general member contact information, including name, email address, and telephone number.

-H) Duties of the Living History Project Vice Chair

-- 1) Take over the duties of the Chair when the Chair position is vacant. - 2) Assist the Chair in all Board meetings. - 3) Approve researchers assignments and topic ideas.
+- 1) Research historical activism on campus. - 2) Archive current activism on campus. - 3) Write articles incorporating research for the Living History Project website and social media. - 4) Engage students with the Living History Project through social media. - F) Duties of All Voting Members - 1) Review all funding requests submitted to the Board. - 2) Hold at least one (1) weekly office hour. - 3) Conduct at least one (1) research assignment per quarter. - G) Duties of the Living History Project Chair - 1) Take notes at all Living History Project meetings. - 2) Meet with researchers to discuss their assignments and approve their topics. - 3) Approve social media campaigns. - 4) Manage the budget of the Project. - 5) Obtain general member contact information, including name, email address, and telephone number. - H) Duties of the Living History Project Vice Chair - 1) Take over the duties of the Chair when the Chair position is vacant. - 2) Assist the Chair in all Board meetings. - 3) Approve researchers assignments and topic ideas. - 4) Hold researchers accountable to deadlines for their research assignments. - 5) Assign duties to voting and non-voting members. - I) Duties of the Living History Project Social Media Marketing Coordinator - 1) Create social media posts to the Living History Project official pages. - 2) Create a schedule for when posts will be made. - 3) Train general members on how to do research online and on social media. - 4) Present campaigns during Board meetings. - 5) Run marketing campaigns. - J) Duties of the Living History Project Internal Student Coordinator - 1) Train general members on how to conduct research.